MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 16: 3Sum Closest

+Given an integer array nums of length n and an integer target, find three integers in nums such that the sum is closest to target.

+Return the sum of the three integers.

 # LeetCode 20: Valid Parentheses
 Given a string s containing just the characters `'(', ')', '{', '}', '[' and ']'`, determine if the input string is valid.